 We have a significant amount of indebtedness.
-As of March 31, 2016, we had \$3.3 billion of indebtedness outstanding in addition to \$277 million of availability under the revolving portion of our Amended and Restated Credit Agreement (as defined in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources), after taking into account the availability reduction of \$28 million for letters of credit issued under the revolving portion.
-Our remaining outstanding mortgage note of \$81 million matures on April 1, 2017.
+As of June 30, 2016, we had \$3.3 billion of indebtedness outstanding in addition to \$298 million of availability under the revolving portion of our Amended and Restated Credit Agreement (as defined in Item 1.
+Financial Statements, Note 5, Debt), after taking into account the availability reduction of \$37 million for letters of credit issued under the revolving portion.
+Our remaining outstanding mortgage note of \$80 million matures on April 1, 2017.
 We have no other indebtedness due in the next twelve months.
+In July 2016, Sabre GLBL entered into the Credit Agreement Amendments to provide for the Term Loan A and to replace the Prior Revolver with the New Revolver.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Senior Secured Credit Facilities" in Part I, Item 2.
 Our substantial level of indebtedness increases the possibility that we may not generate enough cash flow from operations to pay, when due, the principal of, interest on or other amounts due in respect of, these obligations.
 Other risks relating to our long-term indebtedness include:

-- increased vulnerability to general adverse economic and industry conditions; - higher interest expense if interest rates increase on our floating rate borrowings and our hedging strategies do not effectively mitigate the effects of these increases; - need to divert a significant portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of cash to fund working capital, capital expenditures, acquisitions, investments and other general corporate purposes;

-- limited ability to obtain additional financing, on terms we find acceptable, if needed, for working capital, capital expenditures, expansion plans and other investments, which may adversely affect our ability to implement our business strategy; - limited flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate or to take advantage of market opportunities; and - a competitive disadvantage compared to our competitors that have less debt.
+- increased vulnerability to general adverse economic and industry conditions; - higher interest expense if interest rates increase on our floating rate borrowings and our hedging strategies do not effectively mitigate the effects of these increases; - need to divert a significant portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of cash to fund working capital, capital expenditures, acquisitions, investments and other general corporate purposes; - limited ability to obtain additional financing, on terms we find acceptable, if needed, for working capital, capital expenditures, expansion plans and other investments, which may adversely affect our ability to implement our business strategy; - · limited flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate or to take advantage of market opportunities; and - a competitive disadvantage compared to our competitors that have less debt.